-Given our decision to withdraw the EMA application, there was no immediate need for a PPQ campaign until a new MAA is submitted.
-Consequently, we decided to manufacture 3 Good Manufacturing Practice ("GMP") batches as planned, using the commercial process but outside the context of a validation campaign, to generate more batch data for a future MAA filing and provide more experience with the manufacturing process to operating teams, while fulfilling the immediate requirement of supplying product for a possible new clinical trial and for the resumption of an early access program for patients in Q3 2024.
-On September 18, 2023, we announced the successful manufacture of the drug substance (DS) in the first LUMEVOQ® GMP batch.
-In September 2023, a minor delay in the production of the second GMP batch led to a postponement of the date on which results from this batch were expected.
-In November 2023, we announced the successful manufacture of the second LUMEVOQ® GMP drug substance batch.
+Given our withdrawal of the EMA application, there was no immediate need for a PPQ campaign until a new MAA is submitted.
+Consequently, we planned to manufacture 3 Good Manufacturing Practice ("GMP") batches, using the commercial process but outside the context of a validation campaign, to generate more batch data for a future MAA filing and to provide operating teams more experience with the manufacturing process, while fulfilling the immediate need to supply product for a possible new clinical trial and for the resumption of an early access program for patients.
+On September 18, 2023, we announced the successful manufacture of the drug substance (DS) in the first LUMEVOQ[®] GMP batch.
+In November 2023, we announced the successful manufacture of a second LUMEVOQ[®] GMP drug substance batch.
+While the drug substance batches achieved the defined success criteria for viral genome concentration, the final volumes were too low to satisfy both the testing and early access demand at the same time.
+As a result, an additional blending step was required and performed.
+The blended drug product batch passed all quality control criteria and was certified as GMP compliant use in November 2024.
+The vials from the blended drug product batch are prioritized for the early access program (AAC) in France.
+The dossier for resuming the AAC program was submitted in November 2024 and is currently under review by the French medicines safety agency ANSM.

-On September 27, 2023, we received from the EMA the results of a scientific advice meeting regarding the design of a new Phase III trial for LUMEVOQ® named RECOVER.
-RECOVER is planned to be a randomized controlled trial with a two-arm design (i) an untreated control arm and (ii) a treatment arm, in which subjects will be given bilateral intravitreal injections of LUMEVOQ® (also known as GS010).
-The proposed study design also contains an open-label extension in which subjects in the untreated arm will be eligible to receive LUMEVOQ® bilateral injection if the primary endpoint is met.
-The RECOVER study is designed to address the questions raised by the EMA's CAT when it reviewed the MAA filed in 2020.
-The proposed design for the Phase III trial RECOVER has also been shared with the EMA, the MHRA and the FDA.
-We are currently refining the RECOVER study design to incorporate feedback from the regulatory agencies prior to the launch of the study, in order to both fulfil regulatory requirements and then support both US and EU regulatory submissions for registration.
-Additional consultations with the regulatory agencies may be necessary to finalize the study design.
-RECOVER will be able to begin recruiting once the design is finalized, the product is released for human use and approval is obtained from local competent authorities and ethics committees.
-We are prioritizing the allocation of the next available LUMEVOQ® vials to supply of the AAP/AAC program and considering the need of refining the RECOVER study design, the inclusion of the first patient in the trial is expected in H2 2025.
-The duration of the trial will depend on its final design currently being determined.
+To address the questions raised by the EMA's CAT when it reviewed the MAA filed in 2020, we began developing the design of a new Phase III trial for LUMEVOQ[®] named RECOVER and engaged with the EMA, MHRA and FDA to solicit feedback on the design.
+RECOVER is planned to be a randomized controlled trial with a two-arm design: (i) an untreated control arm and (ii) a treatment arm, in which subjects will be given bilateral intravitreal injections of LUMEVOQ[®] (also known as GS010).
+The proposed study design also contains an open-label extension in which subjects in the untreated arm will be eligible to receive LUMEVOQ[®] bilateral injection if the primary endpoint is met.
+In September 2023, we received the outcome of the scientific advice meeting with the EMA.
+We received the MHRA's feedback in November 2023 and the FDA's in January 2024.
+The MHRA indicated that the clinical evidence from the three Phase III trials REVERSE, RESCUE and REFLECT could be the basis for a marketing authorization application.

+We are currently refining the RECOVER study design to incorporate feedback from the regulatory agencies.
+Additional consultations with the regulatory agencies are planned.
+RECOVER will be able to begin recruiting once the design is finalized; the product is released for human use; and approval is obtained from local competent authorities and ethics committees.

-LUMEVOQ® for the Treatment of LHON
+LUMEVOQ[®] for the Treatment of LHON